Sharqiyem/MultVendorApp/roadmap.md

 # Issues

-set tabBarVisible for some screens
+[Fixed] set tabBarVisible for some screens